Carroll County Roofing Contractor

 Communities We Serve in Carroll County

 For roof replacement, repair, and gutter work throughout Carroll County, call Platinum Home Exteriors at (330) 275-0935.
+We also cover more than Carroll County, See our Ohio roofing services page.

 Every contract includes our Industry Leading Craftsmanship Warranty.
 We stand behind the work after the crew leaves.